Easy to digest environmental information

 The obvious answer would be the more efficient on the list the better it is.
-However there is a factor which is more important in most cases.
+However, there is a factor that is more important in most cases.
 Which one has the least amount of changes?
-The more direct the flight, the less changes, the less emissions.
+The more direct the flight, the fewer changes, the fewer emissions.
 The combination of the most efficient airline with the least amount of changes gives the greenest option.

 Different means of transportation range in energy consumption

 substantially.
 Firstly, this set of data needs careful examination as the use of power depends on a wide variety of factors.
-Secondly, in our case we take an ideal circumstance for public and private transportation where cars are occupied by the maximum number of allowed people and metro, tram, trains, buses and airplane operate at their peak capacity.
-As a result this shows an upper limit of efficiency of these transportation modes.
+Secondly, in our case we take an ideal circumstance for public and private transportation where cars are occupied by the maximum number of allowed people and metro, tram, trains, buses, and airplanes operate at their peak capacity.
+As a result, this shows an upper limit of the efficiency of these transportation modes.

 Efficiency based on occupancy

 When the occupancy rate drops of the different transportation modes, the efficiency changes dramatically.
-For instance, a car with seats for 5 passengers will became 5 times less efficient from the moment it’s solely occupied by the driver.
-Airplane efficiency can drop to half if the plane is only 50% full, and the same can be said for trams, trains, or buses.
+For instance, a car with seats for 5 passengers will become 5 times less efficient from the moment it’s solely occupied by the driver.
+Airplane efficiency can drop to half of the plane is only 50% full, and the same can be said for trams, trains, or buses.

 Energy used for production